redBorder/logstash-filter-icap/README.md

 ## Documentation

-Add the redfish input in your Logstash pipeline as follow:
+Add the filter plugin in your Logstash pipeline as follow:

 ```sh
 filter {